ballerina-platform/ballerina-lang/stdlib/email/src/main/ballerina/src/email/Module.md

 #### IMAP4 Client

-To receive an email using the IMAP4 protocol, you must first create a `email:ImapClient` object.
-The code for creating a `email:ImapClient` can be found below.
+To receive an email using the IMAP4 protocol, you must first create an `email:ImapClient` object.
+The code for creating an `email:ImapClient` can be found below.

 ##### Creating a client

-The following code creates a IMAP4 client which connects to default port(993) and enables SSL.
+The following code creates an IMAP4 client, which connects to the default port(993) and enables SSL.
 ```ballerina
 email:ImapClient|email:Error imapClient = new ("imap.email.com",
                                                "reader@email.com",
                                                "pass456");
 ```

-The port number of the server and/or the SSL support can be also configured by passing following configurations,
+The port number of the server and/or the SSL support can also be configured by passing the following configurations.
 ```ballerina
 email:ImapConfig imapConfig = {
     port: 993,